Archived Blog Posts

 Many ceiling tiles are made from porous materials that readily absorb dirt and moisture.
 Tiles near the HVAC system vents are particularly susceptible to mold growth as these areas are high in humidity and dirt.

-Regular inspections along with prompt attention to excess moisture can help your mold prevention plan and keep your facility in Three Arch Bay, CA, in good working condition.
+Regular inspections along with prompt attention to excess moisture can help your mold prevention plan and keep your facility in good working condition.

 3 Candle Safety Tips